mandoiwanaga/pitch_ds_football_analytics/README.md

 - We constructed our own [ERD diagram](https://www.lucidchart.com/invitations/accept/10f1396e-f0aa-49d5-b996-67dba196f676) to better understand the data structure.

 ### Analysis
-- For out hypothesis tests we treated we performed one-sample and two-sample t-tests.
+- For our hypothesis tests we performed one-sample and two-sample t-tests.
     1. We performed a one-sample t-test, making an assumption on the population mean (a team should have a 50% chance on winning a game, on average).
 In hindsight, we realized later that we were over-confident in our initial assumption of what the population mean should be since we forgot that matches could end in ties, which would have changed our initial assumption.
         - Metric: Number of wins out of 1,000.
         - Took 100 samples of size 1,000 from the poplution.